bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mariadb.md

 description: MariaDB is the world's most advanced open-source relational database management system.
 This tutorial will guide you step-by-step to set up database change management for MariaDB in Bytebase.
 ---

-This is a series of articles about DevOps: Database Change Management with MariaDB.
+A series of articles about DevOps: Database Change Management with MariaDB.

 - DevOps: Database Change Management with MariaDB (this one)
 - [DevOps: Database Change Management with MariaDB and GitHub](/docs/tutorials/database-change-management-with-mariadb-and-github/)